• Art magazine

 Different flower pots

-Spread walls in calming colors
+Paint the walls in calming colors

-Round Mirrors
+Round mirrors

-Terrariums and glass vessels
+Terrariums and glass containers

-Professional tips from the "crazy plant lady"
+Professional tips from the "Crazy Plant Lady"

 Visit the urban jungle enthusiast in her Brooklyn apartment, where she has now established over 500 plants…